 - Experience: How experienced the grant writer is with the specific fund; because the more grant applications you write to a specific funder, the quicker you get, without losing quality.
 So, it makes very good sense to find a writer experienced in the specific R&D grant you are applying for.

-- Overheads: Obviously, the bigger the company (and the closer their business model is to being an accountancy firm), the higher the overheads and the higher the upfront fees.
+- Overheads: Obviously, the bigger the company (and the closer its business model is to being an accountancy firm), the higher the overheads and the higher the upfront fees.
 Micro consultancies (they prefer the term ‘boutique’) have lower overheads = lower upfront fees.

 - Speciality: It is fair to say that PhD level grant writers are more expensive than a writer with a degree in business studies (incidentally, both can make excellent writers).
 So, if you are in need of a highly specialised technical writing capability, expect to pay more.
 If you have an ad-tech company, negotiate hard!